Juniper/terraform-provider-mist/docs/resources/site_networktemplate.md

 - `networks` (Attributes Map) Property key is network name (see [below for nested schema](#nestedatt--networks))
 - `ntp_servers` (List of String) list of NTP servers
 - `ospf_areas` (Attributes Map) Junos OSPF areas (see [below for nested schema](#nestedatt--ospf_areas))
-- `port_mirroring` (Attributes Map) Property key is the port mirroring instance name port_mirroring can be added under device/site settings.
+- `port_mirroring` (Attributes Map) Property key is the port mirroring instance name. `port_mirroring` can be added under device/site settings.
 It takes interface and ports as input for ingress, interface as input for egress and can take interface and port as output.
 A maximum 4 port mirrorings is allowed (see [below for nested schema](#nestedatt--port_mirroring))
 - `port_usages` (Attributes Map) Property key is the port usage name.
 Defines the profiles of port configuration configured on the switch (see [below for nested schema](#nestedatt--port_usages))
 - `radius_config` (Attributes) Junos Radius config (see [below for nested schema](#nestedatt--radius_config))
 - `remote_syslog` (Attributes) (see [below for nested schema](#nestedatt--remote_syslog))